Foso/Ktorfit/README.md

 }
 ```

-!!! info

-    The return type String will return the response text.
-When you want directly parse the response into a class you need to add a JSON,XML, etc. converter to Ktor

 Now we add a function that will be used to make our request.
 The @GET annotation will tell Ktorfit that this a GET request.
 The value of @GET is the relative URL path that will be appended to the base url which we set later.

 An interface used for Ktorfit needs to have a Http method annotation on every function.